-As stated earlier, compression isn’t necessarily always evil and for this selection of releases the good news is, that for the most part, they are not louder (most actually show to be marginally quieter than the last set of re-masters) with compression used sparingly and with a rare sensitivity.
-Thus, it seems that in this case the re-masters have been handled with the demanding Pink Floyd fan in mind as opposed to the thoroughly undemanding, ‘I want it louder’ IPod set who would be unlikely to notice the difference anyway thanks to using a massively compressed format (yes folks – that’s why MP3s and the like make music sound rubbish) to ingest their music in the first place.
+As stated earlier, compression isn’t necessarily always evil and, for this selection of releases, the good news is that for the most part, they are not louder (most actually appear to be marginally quieter than the last set of re-masters) with compression used sparingly and with a rare sensitivity.
+Thus, it seems that in this case the re-masters have been handled with the demanding Pink Floyd fan in mind as opposed to the thoroughly undemanding, ‘I want it louder’ IPod set who would be unlikely to notice the difference anyway thanks to using a massively compressed format (yes folks – that’s why MP3s make music sound rubbish) to ingest their music in the first place.

 Now for the technical stuff that most of you can ignore: